Charlotte Ryland and Jenny Higgins – Directors

 Charlotte Ryland has been Lecturer in German at Queen’s since 2007.
 She also works freelance as a literary project manager, editor and translator, and has a particular interest in literary translation, supporting modern foreign language teaching in schools, and widening participation at university.
 She is Director of the Stephen Spender Trust, whose mission includes promoting literary translation and multilingualism, and editor of New Books in German, an international project promoting literature in German and facilitating translations into English.

 Jenny Higgins is a translator from French and Italian.
-Recent translations include Trysting by Emmanuelle Pagano (co-translated with Sophie Lewis), and she is currently working on another collection of stories by Pagano to be published in 2019 by Peirene Press.
+Recent translations include Faces on the Tip of my Tongue by Emmanuelle Pagano (co-translated with Sophie Lewis), published in 2019 by Peirene Press.
 As well as translating, Jenny regularly leads translation workshops and is a tutor on the Advanced French Translation course at Oxford.

 Charlie Louth – Academic Lead

 Charlie Louth has translated Hölderlin’s Essays and Letters and Rilke’s Letters to a Young Poet for Penguin, and regularly reviews translations from the German for Modern Poetry in Translation, Translation & Literature and for the TLS.
 A lot of his academic work touches on questions of translation, and some is directly concerned with it.
 He is currently completing a book on the poetry of Rilke, which among other things looks at how Rilke’s work as a translator feeds into his other writing and which also considers the poems he wrote in French.
 Charlie is one of the convenors of the German Advanced Translation course for finalists.

 Rahul and Gitanjali are developing and delivering our Creative Translation in the Classroom training to students from across the University.